Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Making circles

-4. Further, each cutting wheel is sharpened.
+4. Next, each cutting wheel is sharpened.

 This method eliminates the presence of a neutral zone between the body and the cutting sectors of the disk.
-This makes it possible to use the working part of the circle by 100%.
-Similar products are marked "With - HDS technology".
+This makes it possible to use the working part of the circle 100%.
+Similar products are marked “With - HDS technology”.

 1. To ensure effective work, the cutting edges of the wheel are sharpened with ceramic sharpeners.
 This is done so that the first diamond particles are visible.

-Product types
+Product Types

 Note!

 1. Cutting reinforced concrete with diamond wheels is carried out with special discs.
-To drink without problems reinforced material, they have an increased body thickness and a higher content of diamond particles in the teeth.
+To cut without problems reinforced material, they have an increased body thickness and a higher content of diamond particles in the teeth.

 Product marking